TomasKindahl/krakfot/README.md

-# krakfot
+# Kråkfot

 ## Purpose

 Kråkfot /crawkfoot/ [krɔːkfuːt] intends to be a general purpose viewer / GUI for simple interaction with text and graphics based on OpenGL.
+Explicit goals are to fulfill the functionality of:

+1. markdown editor
+2. file browser
+3. graphical viewer
+4. gloss exercise tool

+Kråkfot is based on a perfectly independent stroke font system, since Truetype and Opentype font system do everything to be hard to configure and new mathematical symbols is one of the purposes of this GUI viewer.

 ## Requirements